All Episodes

 We'll do another half hour.

-I'm Art Bell in the high desert.
+I'm Mark Bell in the high desert.

 Stay right where you are.

-1595, all you've got to lose is your tax debt.
+All you've got to lose is your tax debt.

-Alright, this may seem off-topic, but in a way it's not.
+All right, this may seem off-topic, but in a way it's not.

 And I want to ask both of you this question.

-Here's a fact from Hawaii, Jerry and White.
+Here's a fact from Hawaii, Jerry, and White.

 What if the government discovered a simple 15-minute medical procedure that would increase lifespan on Earth to 150 years?